Best Travel Insurance for Families

 Methodology: Family Travel Insurance Rankings

-MoneyGeek analyzed verified insurer data across seven major providers.
-Each plan's "family score" was computed from measurable attributes:
+MoneyGeek analyzed verified insurer data from seven major providers.
+We calculated each plan's "family score" from measurable factors:

-• 35% Emergency Medical Coverage: Maximum amount the insurer pays for medical treatment abroad.
-Higher limits scored better because families need more coverage when treating multiple people simultaneously.
+• Emergency medical coverage (35%): Maximum amount the insurer pays for medical treatment abroad.
+Higher limits scored better because families need more coverage when treating multiple people at once.

-• 35% Evacuation Coverage: Maximum amount paid for emergency medical transport.
-Evacuation from remote areas can exceed $100,000, making high limits critical for family safety.
+• Evacuation coverage (35%): Maximum amount paid for emergency medical transport.
+Evacuation from remote areas can exceed $100,000, so high limits protect families financially.

-• 25% Affordability: Average quoted rate per family based on a standard profile (parents aged 38 and 36, children aged 10 and 8, seven-day domestic trip, $5,000 in prepaid expenses).
+• Affordability (25%): Average quoted rate per family based on a standard profile (parents aged 38 and 36, children aged 10 and 8, seven-day domestic trip, $5,000 in prepaid expenses).
 Lower premiums scored better while maintaining adequate coverage.

-• 5% Family-Specific Features: Unique benefits like kids-free coverage, return-of-minor-children benefits, or family reunion expenses.
+• Family-specific benefits (5%): Include kids-free coverage, return-of-minor-children benefits or family reunion expenses.
 Insurers offering these specialized protections scored higher.

 About Mark Fitzpatrick